-Following the development and use of Infrastructure as Code (Iac) practices, many threats and security challenges were recognized [26, 27].
+Following the development and use of Infrastructure as Code (IaC) practices, many threats and security challenges were recognized [26,27].
 The security risks that have been identified in IaC have thus far remained similar to existing vulnerabilities arising from poor security practices, such as infrequent key rotation and hard-coded secret values [25].
 Additionally, despite existing recommendations and good practices when dealing with cloud infrastructure, many existing deployments are still left insecure by user misconfigurations.
 For example, storage "buckets" which host files, should generally be configured by user to disallow world readable/writable permissions.
 However, in practice, users struggle with this [8].
-Existing work has used SMT solver to automatically detect such vulnerabilities and help users secure their resources [4, 9].
-In contrast, the intra-update sniping vulnerability we identify here is uniquely possible in the IaC setting.
-In particular, we focus on the dynamic behavior of deployment updates that occur when using IaC tools, and their effect on security configuration.
+Existing work has used SMT solver to automatically detect such vulnerabilities and help users secure their resources [4,9].
+In contrast, we focus on the dynamic behavior of deployment updates that occur when using IaC tools, and their effect on security configuration.

-A foundation of Infrastructure as Code is the availability of virtual machines whenever a user deploys a new infrastructure configuration.
-Without the shared resources of cloud infrastructure, automated deployment of new infrastructure (including new machines) would be impossible.
 Much work has focused on the security of virtualization technologies based on attack models such as malicious cloud users to compromised cloud providers, as summarized in [13].
-In our work however, we show an intra-update sniping vulnerability may occur even when the virtualization technology being used is perfectly secure.
-We do not make any assumption on the specific technology, as intra-update sniping vulnerabilities rely mostly on timing and insecure configuration on the user's side.
+In our work however, we do not make any assumption on the specific technology, as intra-update sniping vulnerabilities rely mostly on timing and insecure configuration on the user's side.

 Our work is based on a graph model of the dataflow network of resources created in an infrastructure configuration.
-Similarly, Al-Shaer et al [2] propose a tool that is able to model and check network security using a graph-based model of the network.
-As with other work on the network and infrastructure security [5, 18], the focus of the analysis is on the security of static network topologies, instead of the security of a moving topology, as we have in this paper.
-The analysis of security in static networks and static information flow
+Similarly, Al-Shaer et al [2] propose to model and check network security using a graph-based model of the network.
+As with other work on the network and infrastructure security [5,18], the focus of the analysis is on the security of static network topologies, instead of the security of a moving topology, as we have in this paper.
+The analysis of security in static networks and static information flow models [21] is complementary to our work, as we assume the initial and target infrastructure are secure.